 Omicron Delta Kappa maintains strict brand standards to ensure that, across the country, all circles are communicating in a consistent manner.
 Public relations and marketing chairs, as well as circle coordinators and faculty advisors, should be familiar with these guidelines.
-If you have questions about implementing our brand standards, please contact the director for communications and marketing.
+OΔK logos may not be altered in any way.
+When using logos for spirit wear or gear, the logo may only be used in OΔK colors, black, or white.
+If you have questions about implementing our brand standards, please contact Amy Newman, director for communications and marketing ([email protected]).

 Horizontal Logo

-We offer a horizontal version of the logo that works well on stationary, form letters, and horizontal banners.
+We offer a horizontal version of the logo that works well on stationery, form letters, and horizontal banners.

 Stacked Logo